Featured within the Which? Report on Gap Insurance.

 Excess Contribution - Pays towards the excess taken by your motor insurer from a ‘write off’ claim.
 Gap Insurance often contributes towards this deduction, if you claim.
 This may be between £250 and £750 depending on the product provider.

 Claim Limit - you may have to select an upper claim limit for your policy.
 This is the most you will ever be able to claim from your Gap policy.
 You have to make sure it covers you for the type of policy and period you select.
-Some products carry an 'unlimited' claim limit so no judgement needed.
+Some products carry an 'unlimited' claim limit so no judgment needed.

 Combined cover - this means at least two types of cover rolled into one.
 Often this is Finance Shortfall and Return to Invoice as a 'Combined RTI'.
 This means you are covered to the higher of the finance settlement or the original price paid.